-The LM will also meet with a group of parents and carers.
-These discussions form another important part of the evidence we gather about the school, to complement the survey of parents and carers.
-Individual comments made in discussions and on the survey are confidential.
+The Lay Member will also meet with a group of parents and carers.
+These discussions form another important part of the evidence we gather about the school, to complement the questionnaires to parents and carers.
+Individual comments made in discussions and on questionnaires are confidential.